 - Families on remote location overseas postings who are not living within a military community

 If you or your family fit into one of these groups then we would love to hear from you.
 We value the views of both Serving Personnel and their families, as long as the participant is confident answering questions about the family as a whole.

 © MOD Crown Copyright 2017 (Cpl P Robertshaw)

-We are now looking for people who would like to take part in our interviews.
+We are now looking for people who would like to take part in our meetings.
 If you would be willing to take part in a short, informal and confidential interview at a location near to your home (or via Skype), then please get in touch to register your interest.
 You can do this by sending an email to firstname.lastname@example.org, or calling Tor on 07376 083352.

 As with all the information and data gathered by the RAF Families Federation any personal details will be strictly confidential and any information used in the study will be anonymised in line with our confidentiality policy.

 If you’re experiencing an issue at the moment

 You are still welcome to take part in our study, but if you would like some help with a specific problem then we would also encourage you to use the Report an Issue form on the RAF Families’ Federation website, or to call the main office on 01780 781650.